hackoregon/civic-devops/.github/ISSUE_TEMPLATE/service_request_template.md

 assignees: ''
 ---

-Instructions: Replace text below with details corresponding to your story
+Instructions: Replace text below with details corresponding to your issue

 **TEAM NAME:** Enter Name
 **PRIORITY (1-5):** Enter your priority